 The SEC requires that the Company include in this Proxy Statement/Prospectus a line-graph presentation comparing cumulative, five-year shareholder returns on an indexed basis with the American Stock Exchange Total Value Index and either a nationally recognized industry standard or an index of peer companies selected by the Company.
-For purposes of this performance comparison, the Company has selected the (i) Dow Jones Aerospace & Defense Group Index, which is comprised of companies which make air transportation vehicles, major weapons, defense equipment or defense radar systems and (ii) Dow Jones Health Care Providers Group Index, which is comprised of companies which are operators of hospitals, nursing and convalescent homes, long-term health care facilities, in-home services and healthcare professionals such as doctors and nurses.
-Previously the Dow Jones Medical/Biotechnology Group Index, which is comprised of companies which are engaged either in genetic research and/or the marketing and development of recombinant DNA Products or in the development of advanced technology medical equipment, had been used as an industry index and is presented below for comparative purposes.
-The Company believes that the Dow Jones Health Care Providers Group more closely approximates the Company's current healthcare operations business segment.
+For purposes of this performance comparison, the Company has selected the Dow Jones Aerospace & Defense Group Index, which is comprised of companies which make air transportation vehicles, major weapons, defense equipment or defense radar systems.
+Last year, the Company also included the Dow Jones Health Care Providers Group Index, which is comprised of companies which are operators of hospitals, nursing and convalescent homes, long-term health care facilities, in-home services and healthcare professionals such as doctors and nurses.
+The Company eliminated the Health Care Index in fiscal 1996 due to the sale of MediTek Health Corporation, which represented the Company's health care business segment.